ForEvolve/ForEvolve.AspNetCore.Localization/README.md

 - Then we could add `DataAnnotationSharedResource.fr-CA.resx`, `DataAnnotationSharedResource.fr-FR.resx`, etc.

 ## Error messages

 I modified default error messages a little to make them more linear.
 Sometimes it was written `The field {0} ...` and sometimes it was `The {0} field ...`.
 I decided to normalize messages to `The {0} field ...`.

-*I am open to suggestion if you think this makes no sense.
-English is only my secondary language.*
+_I am open to suggestion if you think this makes no sense.
+English is only my secondary language._

 Error messages source (if you want the original error messages): [corefx/src/System.ComponentModel.Annotations/src/Resources/Strings.resx](https://github.com/dotnet/corefx/blob/1a76f612ffa3e459aa11add147e71206e4005555/src/System.ComponentModel.Annotations/src/Resources/Strings.resx)

-## The plan
-Before looking to the future let's look at the history of the project.

-### The history of the project
+## The history of the project

 I created this project because I did not want to code something similar to this every single time I start a new Asp.Net Core application.
 I did not want to write an error message on every ValidationAttribute either (which seems to be the official solution).

 To be honest, I was a little disappointed to see how hard it is to localize Asp.Net Core validation attributes.
 This should be trivial.

-*I don't want to criticize the design made by the team that built that without knowing, so I will assume there are some good reasons behind these design choices (technical or not).*
+_I don't want to criticize the design made by the team that built that without knowing, so I will assume there are some good reasons behind these design choices (technical or not)._

 That said, the other parts of the localization pipeline of Asp.Net Core are pretty neat with `IStringLocalizer`, `IHtmlLocalizer` and `IViewLocalizer`.

-### The future
-I plan on using this library for multiple projects so it should evolve in the future.
+## How to contribute?

-If you have ideas, requests or find bugs, feel free to open issues or submit PRs.
+If you have ideas, requests or find bugs, please open an issue.

-If you want to contributes some code, other than translating error messages, feel free to contact me.
+If you want to contributes some code, other than translating error messages, please open an issue first so you don't waste your time.

-To conclude, I hope this is only the beginning of the project.

-*For example, I'd like, at some point, to extract the resources somewhere else, maybe use some other resource provider like a database or JSON files...*
+For more information, please read [Contributing to ForEvolve open source projects](https://github.com/ForEvolve/ForEvolve.DependencyInjection/tree/master/CONTRIBUTING.md).

+## Contributor Covenant Code of Conduct

+Also, please read the [Contributor Covenant Code of Conduct](https://github.com/ForEvolve/ForEvolve.DependencyInjection/tree/master/CODE_OF_CONDUCT.md) that applies to all ForEvolve repositories.

 # Change log

+## 3.0.0

+- Remove the need to call `IServiceCollection.AddForEvolveLocalization()` (see #27)
+- Rename `IMvcBuilder.AddForEvolveMvcLocalization()` to `IMvcBuilder.AddForEvolveLocalization()`
+- Refactor `ForEvolveLocalizationOptions` to leverage the Asp.Net Core options patterns
+- Use `Nerdbank.GitVersioning` to manage versions automagically.
+- Move builds from Azure DevOps to GitHub Actions

+## 2.2.0

+- Add `Polish (pl)`

+## 2.1.0

+- Add `Chinese (zh)`
+- Add `Chinese (Traditional) (zh-Hant)`
+- Add `Chinese (Traditional, Taiwan) (zh-TW)`

 ## 2.0.0

 - Update `MetadataProvider` so `DataTypeAttribute` gets the translation; Fix #21
 - Add functional tests that are covering most scenarios, related to error messages; closing #1
 - Add functional tests that are covering French translation; related to #5.
 This should ensure that further breaking changes in the Asp.Net Core repo would be detected automatically by the CI pipeline.